 The Council owned lands occupy the western portion of the Park.
-These lands cover an area of 2.3 hectares and comprise:
+These lands cover an area of 2.3 hectares and comprise the following, as illustrated in white on Figure 4 over page:

-- Portion 116 DP 753204 1.4 hectares;
+- ❖ Lot 116 DP 1121203 1.4 hectares;

 - Lot 1 DP 593555 0.6 hectares;

-- Lot 3 DP 716089 0.3 hectares;
+- Lot 3 DP 716089 0.3 hectares:

 These parcels are all reasonably regular in shape and are contiguous.
-The largest, being Portion 116, fronts Shoal Bay Road as well as the residential development immediately to the west.
-The smallest portion is Lot 3 DP 716089 and this is found to the south of the residential development and adjacent to the Park.
+The largest, being Lot 116, fronts Shoal Bay Road as well as the residential development immediately to the west.
+The smallest portion is Lot 3 DP 716089 which is found to the south of the residential development and adjacent to the Park.

-The freehold portion of the caravan park provides for the amenities and laundry block found close to the entry together with children's play equipment and general recreation area.
+The freehold portion of the caravan park provides for the amenities and laundry block found close to the entry together with an open grassed recreation area.
 It also provides the entirety of the Park's on-site accommodation in the form of cabins of varying ages and qualities and a group of permanent tents on Lot 3 at the rear.
 The freehold portion of the Park also provides some sites with ensuite amenities as well regular tourist sites and some camp sites.